leandromineti/ml-feynman-experience/README.md

 > "What I cannot create, I do not understand" - Feynman.

-This is a collection of concepts I tried to implement with Python on [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb).
+This is a collection of concepts I tried to implement using Python on [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb).
 If you want to play with the code, feel free to copy the notebook and have fun.

 - [Markov Chains](https://colab.research.google.com/drive/104V2fY3wQc5m0af_xm7DsRNgpiVPh8x-)